Introduction to Static Factory Constructor Methods

 Posted by Devin J. Cornell on Jun 14, 2024

-In this article, I show how we can use static factory constructor methods to initialize types instead of including complicated logic in __init__ methods.
+In this article, I discuss and give examples for one of my favorite patterns for data analysis code: static factory constructor methods.
 A static factory constructor method (SFCM hereafter) is simply a static method which returns an instance of the object that implements it.
 A single class can have multiple SFCMs that accept different parameters, and the methods should contain any logic needed to initialize the object.
-While these methods are common in many software engineering applications, I believe they are especially important in data analysis code because they fit well with the way data flows through your program.
+While these methods are common in many software engineering applications, I believe they are especially useful in data analysis code because they align with the way data flows through your program.

-• A class can have multiple SFCMs, and therefore can be initialized in different ways from different source types.
-This means that the reader can easily see in the source code the various way the object may be initialized and the data from which it can be derived.
+• A class can have multiple SFCMs, and therefore can be initialized in different ways from different source types and parameters.
+The reader can easily see the types from which it can be constructed.

-• SFCMs are a superior alternative to overriding constructor methods when using inheritance.
-Subclasses can call SFCMs of parent classes explicitly instead of using super() or otherwise referring to the parent class (which may be especially useful in multiple-inheritance scenarios).
-This solves a number of challenges involved when inheriting from built-in types.
+• These methods offer a superior alternative to overriding constructor methods when using inheritance.
+Subclasses can call SFCMs of parent classes explicitly instead of using super() or otherwise referring to the parent class.
+This is especially useful when inheriting from built-in types such as collections or exceptions.

-Now I'll show some examples of static factory constructor methods in Python.
+Now I will show some examples of static factory constructor methods in Python.
 We typically create these methods using the @classmethod parameter, and they always return an instance of the containing class.

 For example purposes, let us start by creating the most basic container object: a coordinate with x and y attributes.
-Users may more easily replicate this behavior using the dataclasses module, but in this case the definition is very simple anyways.
 The __init__ method simply takes x and y parameters and stores them as attributes.
 I include x and y as part of the definition to support type checkers.
-I also create basic __repr__ and __add__ methods.
+I also create a basic __repr__ method for readability.

 import typing